aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-xps/_index.md

 ## XPS Conversion with Aspose.Slides

-In [**Aspose.Slides**](https://products.aspose.com/slides/nodejs-java/) for Java, you can use the [**Save**](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Presentation#save-java.lang.String-int-aspose.slides.ISaveOptions-) method exposed by the [Presentation](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Presentation) class to convert the entire presentation into an XPS document.
+In [**Aspose.Slides for Node.js via Java**](https://products.aspose.com/slides/nodejs-java/), you can use the [**save**](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Presentation#save-java.lang.String-int-aspose.slides.ISaveOptions-) method exposed by the [Presentation](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Presentation) class to convert the entire presentation into an XPS document.

 When converting a presentation to XPS, you have to save the presentation using either of these settings: